 “And he called to Moshe”.
-So opens the central book of the Chumash.
+So opens Vayikra, the central book of the Chumash.
 What did G-d come calling for?
 Rashi points out that it is a call of chiba, endearment, expressing G-d’s love for Moshe and the Jewish people.
 G-d calls us because he loves us.
-Our sacrifices, Korbanot, literally bring us closer to G-d.
-They are a reich nichoach, a “satisfying aroma” to G-d from His beloved people.
+Our sacrifices, korbanot, literally bring us closer to G-d.
+They are a reiach nichoach, a “satisfying aroma” to G-d from His beloved people.

 “And these are the words that Moshe spoke to all of Israel, on the east bank of the Jordan, in the desert, in the aravah, near suf, in the vicinity of Paran, Tofel, Lavan, Chatzeroth and Di Zahav” (Devarim 1:1).
 Where was Moshe standing when he spoke to the Jewish people?
-If the verse is meant to tell us where Moshe was, it is not very clear at all.
-The book of Devarim is the book in which Moshe rebukes the Jewish people for the sins committed during their (and their parents’) sojourn in the desert, warning them that if they want to be successful in the future, they must not repeat the mistakes of the past.
-Yet instead of criticising them directly, Moshe only alludes to the many places where the Jewish people sinned.
-As Rashi points out, this was done to protect the honour of the Jewish people.
+If the verse is meant to tell us where Moshe was, it is hard to think of a less clear way to do so.
+Sefer Devarim is the book in which Moshe rebukes the Jewish people for the sins committed during their—and their parents’—sojourn in the desert, warning them that if they want to be successful in the future, they must not repeat the mistakes of the past.
+Yet instead of criticizing them directly, Moshe only alludes to the many places where the Jewish people sinned.
+As Rashi explains, this was done to protect the honour of the Jewish people.
 What greater sign of love?
 Even as you criticize, you protect their dignity and honour.

 Even the opening of Sefer Breisheet, “In the beginning, G-d created the heaven and the earth”, written before humans existed, bespeaks G-d’s love for the Jewish people.
-As Rashi points out, the Torah really should have begun with Parshat Bo, which details the laws of Pesach.
+If, as Rashi initially assumes, the Torah is a book of mitzvot, it should have begun with Parshat Bo, where the first mitzvot are given to the Jewish people.
 Yet it does not do so in order to demonstrate the right of the Jewish people to the Land of Israel.
 “All of the land belongs to G-d, He created it and He gives it to whom he desires”.
 Even before the Jewish people existed, G-d was thinking of us.

-The Torah can best be described, then, as a book detailing the love of G-d towards the Jewish people.
-The mitzvoth of the Torah given to purify man are the best expression of that love and concern.
-G-d does not need our mitzvoth—we do.
-Thank G-d we are the recipients of His love and concern, and have been given the precious treasure of the Torah to enrich, ennoble, and bring us a life of meaning and true joy.
+The Torah can best be described as a book detailing the love of G-d towards the Jewish people.
+The mitzvot of the Torah given to purify man are the best expression of that love and concern.
+G-d does not need our mitzvot—we do.
+We are the recipients of His love and concern, and have been given the precious treasure of the Torah to enrich, ennoble, and bring us a life of meaning and true joy.